nikhiljha/aeneid/README.md

 Install aeneid with your usual package manager.
 If that's not possible, you can use cargo.

+**deb** (Debian, Ubuntu, etc): [download from GitHub releases](https://github.com/nikhiljha/aeneid/releases) then `dpkg -i /path/to/aeneid.deb`

+**rpm** (Fedora, RHEL, etc): [download from GitHub releases](https://github.com/nikhiljha/aeneid/releases) then `rpm -i /path/to/aeneid.rpm`

+**nix** (NixOS, etc): coming soon (TM)...

-**cargo** (not recommended, see FAQ): `cargo install aeneid && cp $(whereis aeneid | cut -f 2 -d " ") /usr/local/bin && cargo uninstall aeneid && sudo /usr/local/bin/aeneid --init init`
+**cargo** (not recommended, see FAQ): `cargo install aeneid && cp $(whereis aeneid | cut -f 2 -d " ") /usr/local/bin && cargo uninstall aeneid && sudo /usr/local/bin/aeneid --init`

 ## Configuration

 **Automatic Configuration**

 If you used one of the commands in the installation section, everything should be automatically configured.
-Just add credentials to `/etc/aeneid/config.toml`.
+Just add credentials (and/or overrides) to `/etc/aeneid/config.toml`, and then run `sudo aeneid --init` to automatically configure your sshd.
+If you'd rather manually configure your sshd, see the paragraph about sshd in the manual configuration section.

 **Manual Configuration**